EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_logging_service/README.md

 * Expected Result:

   1. Response to Logging Service must accomplish:
-     1. **400 Bad request**
+     1. **401 Unauthorized**
      2. Error Response Body must accomplish with **ProblemDetails** data structure with:
-        * status 400
+        * status 401
-        * title with message "Not Found"
+        * title with message "Unauthorized"
-        * detail with message "Exposer not exist".
+        * detail with message "AEF id not matching in request and body".
-        * cause with message "Exposer id not found".
+        * cause with message "Not identical AEF id".